dev-view/viewX/README.md

 ## ⚖️ License

-viewX - Copyright (c) 2025 @actuallyview / View
+viewX - Copyright (©) 2025 @actuallyview / View

 This software is proprietary and confidential.
 All rights reserved.

 Unauthorized copying, distribution, modification, decompilation, reverse engineering, or use of this software or any portion of it is strictly prohibited.

-You may only use this software in its original, unmodified form, as provided by the author. **By using this software, you agree to these terms.**
+You may only use this software in its original, unmodified form, as provided by the author, with the express permission of the author. **By using this software, you agree to these terms.**

 ---